What Your Farts Can Reveal About Your Health

 You always order the side of broccoli

-Or you eat a lot of beans, cabbage, cauliflower, Brussels sprouts, or bran—all good-for-you foods that contain fibre, which keeps your digestive system moving, helps regulate blood sugar and cholesterol levels and keep your weight in check.
+Or you eat a lot of beans, cabbage, cauliflower, Brussels sprouts or bran.
+They’re all good-for-you foods that contain fibre, which keeps your digestive system moving, helps regulate blood sugar and cholesterol levels and keeps your weight in check.
 The less-than-ideal side effect?
 You fart after eating, which is a perfectly normal and healthy thing to do.
 (If it makes you feel better, call it flatus—the medical term for farts.)
-That’s because your stomach and small intestine can’t absorb some of the carbohydrates—sugars, starches and fibre—in foods we eat.
+That’s because the stomach and small intestine can’t absorb some of the carbohydrates in foods we eat.
 Notorious gas producers, like broccoli and beans, are high in a kind of carb called raffinose.
-“When indigestible sugars like raffinose reach the colon, the bacteria that inhabit that part of our digestive tract feeds on them and produce gas as a byproduct,” explains Rebekah Gross, MD, a gastroenterologist at the Joan H. Tisch Center for Women’s Health in New York.
+“When indigestible sugars like raffinose reach the colon, the bacteria that inhabit that part of our digestive tract feeds on them and produce gas as a byproduct,” explains Rebekah Gross, MD, a gastroenterologist at NYU Langone’s Joan H. Tisch Center for Women’s Health in New York.

 You eat too fast